Web App Security Testing: A Practical Guide for 2026

 Controls how much URL information the browser sends in the Refererheader when navigating between pages.
 The default behavior leaks full URLs — including query parameters that may contain tokens, session IDs, or PII.

 Referrer-Policy: strict-origin-when-cross-originThis sends the full URL for same-origin requests but only the origin (e.g., https://example.com) for cross-origin requests.
 For maximum privacy, use no-referrer.
-Spec at MDN: Referrer-Policy.

 Permissions-Policy

 Permissions-Policy: camera=(), microphone=(), geolocation=(), payment=()Empty parentheses () disable the feature entirely.
-This prevents malicious scripts from accessing hardware even if they somehow execute on your page.
-Full list at MDN: Permissions-Policy.

 Cross-Origin-Opener-Policy (COOP)

 COOP isolates your browsing context from other origins.
-Without it, a page opened via window.open can retain a reference to the opener and potentially interact with it.
+Without it, a page opened via window.open can retain a reference to the opener and interact with it.
 COOP severs that reference.

 Cookie Security